Ash-86/Chord-Level-Filter/README.md

  - However, if the selected notes are not in adjacent staves, the plugin will only filter/select, but not copy (limitation from Musescore not allowing copying non adjacent staves).

- ## Download and install
- You only need to download "Filter-Copy Note Levels.qml" and put it in your MuseScore plugin folder.
- For more details on installation see [link](https://musescore.org/en/handbook/3/plugins#installation).

   ## Demo
  https://github.com/Ash-86/Select-Copy-Chord-Levels/assets/108089527/d7b92861-de82-4efb-9167-f7e60b75e5b6